simplon-lerouxDunvael/Brief_7/Plans_et_demarches/Action_plan_w_usefull_commands.md

 ```

 Then I checked the result with `echo` and I had the app version display in clear without the quotation marks for the Kubenertes secret and for the curl which I then could compare.
 To sum up : I now have the current version, the secret version of the app and the potential difference between the two, allowing me to automatize to update (or not) the secret and the pod.

+_I could have also used a different way to remove the quotations marks from the variable and secret.
+This regex `s/^\"(.*)\"$/\1/` allows me to remove the quotation marks at the beginning and the end, but most importantly, keep 'safe' a group of characters that could contains quotation marks as well (for example a password).
+In this brief it is not a problem but in other situations it could become one._
+_In conclusion, as it was Alfred who created this regex to show me how he would have done it and explained it to me, I did not put it in the brief and kept my solution, but I will use it in the future._

 [&#8679;](#top)